 The practice had policies and procedures to report, investigate, respond and learn from accidents, incidents and significant events.
 Staff knew about these and understood their role in the process.
-We reviewed the records for accidents and significant events recorded in the 12 months prior to this inspection.
+We reviewed the records for accidents and significant events recorded at the practice.